alanb128/landr-buddy/README.md

 ## Browse your site
 Either browse directly to the local IP address of your device, or enable the public URL in your balenaCloud dashboard and use that link.

+Note: The Caddyfile contained here is for reference only and is not used by the project.
+In the future I may add a way to modify it and include it in the project.